OneGet/NanoServerPackage/README.md

 ```

 ## Dowloading Windows Packages
-You can download a WindowsPackage without installing it by using ```Save-NanoServerPackage``` or ```Save-Package``` cmdlets.
+You can download a Windows Package without installing it by using ```Save-NanoServerPackage``` or ```Save-Package``` cmdlets.
 Both cmdlets accept pipeline result from the search cmdlets.
-These cmdlets will download both the feature package and the culture package.
+These cmdlets will download both the base package and the language package.
 If you do not specify the ```-Culture``` parameter, the culture of the local machine will be used.

 ##### Example 1
 Download and save the NPDS package to a directory that matches the wildcard path using the culture of the local machine.